Do you ever wonder where apparels have been manufactured that you’re wearing? What sort of journey have they been through?

 In the blockchain based system, provenance tracking and records keeping are easy as the information of the product can be retrieved through the QR code.
 The product’s entire history from its origin to its current destination can be traced back using the blockchain enabled supply management platform.

-Product’s real-time tracking in the apparel supply chain using the blockchain system can help to reduce the overall cost.
+Product’s real-time tracking with the Blockchain apparel supply chain solution can help to reduce the overall cost.
 Smart Contracts built in the blockchain can automatically speed up the administrative process, deduct the extra cost and offer the security of transactions.
 The eradication of intermediaries in the supply chain can reduce the frauds and product duplicacy.

 Payments can be processed between stakeholders automatically through smart contracts using cryptocurrencies.
 Also, with accurate record keeping, the efficiency can be enhanced while reducing the risk of lost products.